jakejack13/message-board/messaging/messaging.md

 # Messaging

-The messaging board API.
+The message board API.
 This API allows users to post new messages to the message board and get all messages from the message board.

 ## Authorization